zeljkoobrenovic/grounded-architecture/_posts/2022-06-20-preparing-for-ai.markdown

 >
 > **KEY POINTS:**
 >
-> * Architects must evolve from diagram-makers to decision-makers.
+> * IT architects must evolve from diagram-makers to decision-makers.
 > * AI amplifies productivity but demands more human leadership.
 > * Agency, judgment, and persuasion will define architectural impact.